 What is my favorite room in my house?
-You might expect me to elaborate on the comforts of my favorite chair in the family room, or the conveniences of my spacious master bath.
+You might expect me to elaborate on the comforts of my favorite chair in the family room or the conveniences of my spacious primary bath.
 But the truth is that my favorite room in my home is my mudroom.
 Although I’ve lived in dozens of homes during my lifetime and my current abode is one of the smaller homes I’ve owned, it provides the most effective use of square footage.
 I feel strongly that one of the main reasons I feel so comfortable in this home is the convenient and flexible space afforded by my mudroom.

 What makes a mudroom so important to me?
-Why does a 35 year old married woman without children feel so strongly about this small space?
+Why does a 35-year-old married woman without children feel so strongly about this small space?

 My mudroom has floor-to-ceiling white cabinets (compliments of IKEA coupled with my husband’s handiwork).
 Inside these cabinets, we store coats and jackets, shoes, gym bags, umbrellas, ball caps, bowling balls, baseball bats, dog leashes, laundry detergent, extra paper products, and canned goods.
 Everything has a place.

 The mudroom encourages my very “active” (i.e. messy) husband to drop his shoes at the door after he has been working on his latest outdoor project.
 The mudroom provides an appropriate space to dry off the dogs when they have been out in the rain.